1.4B but no more? China's population growth closer to zero - WTMJ

 Associated Press

-BEIJING (AP) — China’s population growth is falling closer to zero, government data showed Tuesday, adding to strains on an aging society with a shrinking workforce as fewer couples have children.
+BEIJING (AP) — China’s population growth is falling closer to zero as fewer couples have children, government data showed Tuesday, adding to strains on an aging society with a shrinking workforce.

 Reflecting the issue’s sensitivity, the statistics agency took the unusual step last month of announcing the population grew in 2020 but gave no total.
 That looked like an effort to calm companies and investors after The Financial Times reported the census might have found a surprise decline.